-ome caregiving tasks are simple and basic, involving household chores and maintenance, while others are more private and involve hands-on patient care.
+Some caregiving tasks are simple and basic, involving household chores and maintenance, while others are more private and involve hands-on patient care.
 Talk to your loved one about the tasks that need to be accomplished and involve him or her in doing tasks whenever possible.
-Also, consider how much work it will take to accomplish each task - is it a one-time task or an ongoing need?
+Also, consider how much work it will take to accomplish each task-is it a one-time task or an ongoing need?

-- Identify tasks that are routine and tasks that involve hands-on patient care - Make a list of what tasks need to be accomplished and maintained - 8 Estimate the hours per day, week, or month that tasks will require
+Identify tasks that are routine and tasks that involve hands-on patient care

+2 Make a list of what tasks need to be accomplished and maintained

+B Estimate the hours per day, week, or month that tasks will require

-The Center for Caregiver Training suggests becoming familiar with tasks that may be new for you, but are common for home-care.
+You may need to become familiar with tasks that are new for you, but are common for home care.
 We've organized them in the chart at right.